 There are several different types of Letters the court can issue.
 The following information will help you to understand the different terminology used in probate court when referring to the granting of Letters.
-Keep in mind that term “Letters” is not an actual letter but rather a court document that grants authority to the personal representative.
+Keep in mind that the term “Letters” is not an actual letter but rather a court document that gives authority to the personal representative.

 - “Letters of Administration” when there is no will;

 - “Letters of Testamentary” when there is a will, or

 - “Letters of Administration with Will Annexed” when there is a will, but the will failed to name an executor.

 For this article, we will discuss how to get letters of administration in probate (when there is no will).